create3000/x_ite/docs/_posts/components/Shaders/ShaderPart.md

 ShaderPart defines the source for a portion of source code used by a ComposedShader node.
 The source is not required to be a complete shader for all of the vertex/fragment processing.

-The ShaderPart node belongs to the **Shaders** component and requires at least level **1,** its default container field is *parts.* It is available from X3D version 3.0 or higher.
+The ShaderPart node belongs to the **Shaders** component and requires at least support level **1,** its default container field is *parts.* It is available from X3D version 3.0 or higher.

 ## Hierarchy